Pinto horse: Pinto Horse Association of America

+American Paint Horse Association

+Horses with pinto coloring and verifiable pedigrees tracing to Quarter Horses or Thoroughbreds have been named the American Paint Horse, and are recorded in a separate registry, the American Paint Horse Association.
+While a Pinto may be of any breed or combination of breeds (possibly with restrictions depending on the registry), a horse that is registered as an American Paint Horse must have at least one parent recorded with the APHA, and both parents must be only of registered American Quarter Horse, American Paint Horse, or Thoroughbred bloodlines.
+Therefore, most Paint horses may also be registered as Pintos, but not all Pintos are qualified to be registered as Paints.

+The American Paint Horse is a very popular breed in the United States, with around 10,000 horses registered annually, roughly two thirds of which are in the US.

+Pinto in other breeds

-Many breed registries do not, or at some point in the past did not, accept "cropout" horses with spots or "excess" white for registration, believing that such animals were likely to be crossbreds, or due to a fear of producing lethal white foals.
+Many breed registries do not, or at some point in the past did not, accept cropout horses with spots or "excess" white for registration, believing that such animals were likely to be crossbreds, or due to a fear of producing lethal white foals.
 This exclusion of offspring from pedigreed parents led to the formation not only of the American Paint Horse Association, but also other pinto registries.
 Among the breeds that excluded such horses were the Arabian Horse and American Quarter Horse registries.
 Modern DNA testing, though, has revealed that some breeds do possess genes for spotting patterns, such as a non-SB-1 sabino pattern in Arabians, and sabino, overo, and tobiano in Quarter Horses.
 Therefore, these registries have modified their rules, allowing horses with extra white, if parentage is verified through DNA testing, to be registered.
 The Jockey Club's Thoroughbred registry, however, still does not officially recognize pinto as a registerable color, though it does allow white body spots to be recorded under the category of markings.
 The Welsh Pony and Cob Society of the UK also does not accept "piebald" or "skewbald" horses for registration.